-Mesothelioma and Lung Cancer are by their very nature the two most serious conditions associated with Asbestos exposure.
-Both these conditions can invariably result in the significant reduction of life expectancy of the person suffering with the condition.
+Mesothelioma and lung cancer are the two most serious conditions and can invariably result in the significant reduction of life expectancy of the person suffering from the condition.

-At MRH Solicitors we have a dedicated team within the specialist industrial disease department which has extensive experience of pursuing claims for damages, that is compensation, against negligent employers on behalf of the victims and their families of Asbestos related illness.
+At MRH Solicitors, we have a dedicated team with over 90 years of combined experience in pursuing claims for compensation against negligent employers, on behalf of both the victims and the families of those diagnosed with asbestos-related diseases.